vladislavpyatnitskiy/Portfolio_Analysis/README.md

 Week by week, this repository will be filled with more advanced script.
 _______________________________________________________________

-Today my R script enables to get info about portfolio including weights, prices, number and total amount of assets.
-This is suffiicient to get necessary statistics and find useful insights.
+Today my R script enables to get the following info about portfolio:

+• Weights according to assets, their industries and sectors using pie plot; Barplot script enables to see securities dynamics and check Mean and Median of weights
+• Comparative plots to assess portfolio dynamics with becncmarks and securities between each other (Scatter Plot, Heatmap, Treemap, Boxplot)
+• Non Visualisation Capabilities include calculation of Alpha & Beta of Portfolio, its value across multiple currencies, MVaR and Portfolio Risk.

+My first goal is to write powerful scripts that enable to check most necessary info for investor.

+Currently under development: stock fundamentals, more advanced plots, making script suitable for using via Git
 _______________________________________________________________

 Requirements: